anwarmamat/cmsc330fall17public/p4/README.md

 Introduction
 ------------
 In this project, you will implement the lexer and parser for the SmallC language.
-This parser will be capable of parsing expressions, statements, and full programs, thus making it a complete replacement for the parser we supplied for the interpreter project.
+This parser will be capable of parsing expressions, statements, and full programs.
 The parser will operate on a flat `token list` assembled by your lexer and create a correct `stmt` and/or `expr`  corresponding to the input.
 When you're done, you will have written the complete pipeline to turn a text file into a running SmallC program!

 The only requirement for error handling is that input that cannot be lexed/parsed according to the provided rules should raise an `InvalidInputException`.
 We recommend adding reasonable error messages to these exceptions, as it will make debugging during development infinitely easier.
 As you test your program, you may input an invalid program by mistake or perform an incorrect parse that leads to a dead end and a silent error, but adding meaningful error messages to your program will help you get past these issues.